grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 => nil
 ```

-This means ruby doesn't really know how to iterate over this collection.
-What we could try next is to experiment with a different type of Date/Time object.
-I found `Time.current` to be perfect for our example.
+This means that ruby does not really know how to iterate over this collection.
+Next, we could experiment with a different type of Date/Time object.
+I found that `Time.current` is perfect for our example.

-The only problem is we have to convert it into `Integer`, otherwise we get:
+The only problem is that we need to convert it to `Integer`, otherwise we get:
 ```ruby
 (Time.current..).step(1.month).take(3)